tvanantwerp/tomvanantwerp.com/projects/ac-catches.com.md

 ## Catching Fish and Bugs in *Animal Crossing: New Horizons*

-Like many people during this pandemic, I've spent longer than I should have playing the new Animal Crossing: New Horizons for Nintendo Switch.
+Like many people during the COVID-19 pandemic, I've spent longer than I should have playing the new Animal Crossing: New Horizons for Nintendo Switch.
 Being a completionist and perfectionist, I've been trying to catch every fish and every bug in the game.
 But I was disappointed with most online lists of the fish and bugs and their available times: there was no easy way to sort and filter the lists by various criteria.
 On the last day of the month, I really need to know what's available today but not tomorrow.
 Or maybe I'm just out to make some bells today, and I want to know where to fish to get the most bang for my buck.

 Dissatisfied with existing static tables, I set out to build my own tool in React which I've made available at [ac-catches.com](http://ac-catches.com/).